Your Oily Nose, Explained + How to Get Rid of It

 - That oil on your nose can start a fire — for real.

-Why is my nose so oily, while the rest of my face is dry?
+Q: Why is my nose oily, while the rest of my face is dry?

-It's also an area where rosacea happens a lot.
-Here's a blog article that explains in great detail why guys are so prone to oily skin.
+- Combination skin: For many men with an oily nose, it’s frustrating because the rest of their face might be dry.
+Combination skin Here's a blog article that explains in great detail why guys are so prone to oily skin.

 When I say this to my patients, they say “Then can I get tighter pores?”
 A lot of times what tighter pores means is actually just cleaning out your pores.
 When you have dark junk in the pores, the pores are quite visible.
 What can’t be made smaller can however be made less noticeable, and you do this by cleaning them out.